dannye/crystal-tracker/README.md

 Be sure to see the Help menu for a full explanation on how to use the editor.

-## What Crystal Tracker doesn't do well, yet

-This editor is still a WIP.
-Some of the most notable missing features are:
-* Creation and deletion of inner loops and calls
-* Copy & Paste

 ## Upgrading a legacy project

 If your project uses the "legacy" macros (pre-2020), you will need to upgrade your project.